140mg Hard Capsules and 140mg, 280mg, 420mg and 560mg Film-coated TabletsPRESCRIBING INFORMATION

 Drug-drug interactions: Strong/moderate CYP3A4 inhibitors may increase ibrutinib exposure; CYP3A4 inducers may decrease ibrutinib exposure; avoid strong inhibitors and strong/moderate inducers, of CYP3A4 where possible; if not monitor closely for toxicities/lack of efficacy.

-Very common: Pneumonia, upper respiratory tract infection, sinusitis, skin infection, neutropenia, thrombocytopenia, headache, haemorrhage, bruising, diarrhoea, vomiting, stomatitis, nausea, constipation, rash, arthralgia, musculoskeletal pain, pyrexia, oedema peripheral, muscle spasms.
+Very common: Pneumonia, upper respiratory tract infection, skin infection, neutropenia, thrombocytopenia, headache, haemorrhage, bruising, hypertension, diarrhoea, vomiting, stomatitis, nausea, constipation, rash, arthralgia, musculoskeletal pain, pyrexia, oedema peripheral, muscle spasms.

-Common: Sepsis, urinary tract infection, non-melanoma skin cancer, basal cell carcinoma, squamous cell carcinoma, febrile neutropenia, leukocytosis, interstitial lung disease, lymphocytosis, tumour lysis syndrome, hyperuricaemia, dizziness, vision blurred, atrial fibrillation, ventricular tachyarrhythmia, subdural haematoma, epistaxis, petechiae, hypertension, urticaria, erythema, onychoclasis.
+Common: Sepsis, urinary tract infection, sinusitis, non-melanoma skin cancer, basal cell carcinoma, squamous cell carcinoma, febrile neutropenia, leukocytosis, interstitial lung disease, lymphocytosis, tumour lysis syndrome, hyperuricaemia, peripheral neuropathy, dizziness, vision blurred, atrial fibrillation, epistaxis, petechiae, urticaria, erythema, onychoclasis.

-Other side effects: Hepatitis B reactivation, leukostasis syndrome, hepatic failure, panniculitis, Stevens-Johnson syndrome, angioedema.
+Other side effects: Hepatitis B reactivation, leukostasis syndrome, hepatic failure, panniculitis, Stevens-Johnson syndrome, angioedema, ventricular tachyarrhythmia, subdural haematoma.

 Refer to SmPC for other side effects.